Jock (stereotype)

 In the United States and Canada, a jock is a stereotype of an athlete, or someone who is consumed by sports and sports culture, and does not take much interest in intellectual pursuits or other activities.
 It is generally applied mostly to high school and college athletics participants who form a distinct youth subculture.

 As a blanket term, jock can be considered synonymous with athlete.
 Jocks are usually presented as male practitioners of team sports such as American football, basketball, baseball, lacrosse, soccer, swimming, and ice hockey.

 Origin

 The use of the term "jock" to refer to an athletic man is thought to have emerged around 1963.
 It is believed to be derived from the word "jockstrap", which is an undergarment worn to support/protect the male genitals while playing sports.
-In the 1960s, someone who liked sports was sometimes jokingly called an "athletic supporter", which is the actual name for a jockstrap.
+In the 1960s, someone who liked sports was sometimes jokingly called an "athletic supporter", which is a euphemism for a jockstrap.

 The term "jock" also appears in the 1953 book A House Is Not a Home by Polly Adler, in which Adler used the term "jock" as shorthand for jockey, or a professional rider of racehorses.
 Adler described jockeys as "handsome, cute, athletic, and well-liked by girls", but with a penchant for parties and alcohol.

 Jocks are often contrasted with another stereotype: nerds.
 This dichotomy is a theme in many American movies, television shows, and books.